torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 ``kexec_file_load`` have been disabled.
 This value defaults to 0 (false: ``kexec_*load`` enabled), but can be set to 1 (true: ``kexec_*load`` disabled).
-Once true, kexec can no longer be used, and the toggle cannot be set back to false.
+Once true, kexec can anal longer be used, and the toggle cananalt be set back to false.
 This allows a kexec image to be loaded before disabling the syscall, allowing a system to set up (and later use) an image without it being